 With information on county, make, and segment, we can include make fixed effects, county fixed effects, and county-segment fixed effects.
 Make fixed effects allow us to absorb any shocks to make-level sales that affects all counties and segments, such as the potential insolvency of a make, while county fixed effects absorb county-specific time-invariant factors that affect sales of all cars equally within the county.
-For example, a county's exposure to the "cash for clunkers" program, as determined by the preexisting fraction of "clunkers" in the county's automobile stock, could be correlated both with sales in 2009 and with non-bank dependence (Mian and Sufi 2012).
-Similarly, a county's industrial structure, such as the degree of employment in nontraded goods, or its indirect connections to the automobile sector not measured by Bureau of Labor Statistics employment shares, could also drive demand and correlate with the non-bank credit, leading to biased estimates.
+For example, a county's exposure to the Cash for Clunkers program, as determined by the preexisting fraction of "clunkers" in the county's automobile stock, could be correlated with sales in 2009 and with nonbank dependence (Mian and Sufi 2012).
+Similarly, a county's industrial structure, such as the degree of employment in nontraded goods, or its indirect connections to the automobile sector not measured by Bureau of Labor Statistics employment shares, could also drive demand and correlate with the nonbank credit, leading to biased estimates.
 County-segment fixed effects, however, absorb invariant factors that affect sales of a particular segment that vary across segments, even within the same county.

-As column (10) of Table V demonstrates, our basic results remain the same when controlling for make and county-segment fixed effects.
-A one standard deviation increase in captive dependence measured is associated with about a 1.2 percentage point drop in sales in 2009.
-In summary, the combined evidence in Table V renders it unlikely that our results are driven by omitted county or automaker factors.
-More important, column (10) shows that our results hold when we compare cars that are sold within county and auto segment, and thus it is unlikely that our captive dependence measure captures latent demand for cars.
+As Table V, column (10) demonstrates, our basic results remain the same when controlling for make and county-segment fixed effects.
+A 1 standard deviation increase in captive dependence measured is associated with about a 1.2 percentage point drop in sales in 2009.
+In summary, the combined evidence in

-&lt;sup>25 Appendix B provides more details on how the Ward's data are merged with Polk.
+^{22.} Appendix B provides more details on how the Ward's data are merged with Polk.